snowjaguar625/angular_fire/docs/Auth-with-Ionic3-Angular4.md

 Now inject AngularFireDatabase in your component.
 Open your `home.ts` by going into `src/pages/home/home.ts` and make the following changes:

->1) Import "AngularFireDatabase" at the top of your component.
+>1) Import "AngularFireDatabase, FirebaseListObservable" at the top of your component.

 >2) Inject your AngularFireDatabase dependency in the constructor.